Mirror a Yum Repository on Oracle Linux

 Clients require access to the local repository mirror to receive updates and errata fixes.

-1. Open a terminal and connect via ssh to the ol-client instance, if not already connected.
+1. Open a terminal and connect via SSH to the ol-node-02 instance.

 ssh oracle@<ip_address_of_instance>